Bryant Fedden: Education

-Bryant Fedden attended Bryanstone School from 1944 - 1948 where he was taught by the sculptor and potter Donald Potter.
-In Fiona MacCarthy's The Guardian obituary for Potter she included a description of Potter's experiments in earthenware:
+Bryant Fedden attended Bryanston School from 1944 to 1948 where he was taught by the sculptor and potter Donald Potter.
+In Fiona MacCarthy's The Guardian obituary for Potter, she included a description of Potter's experiments in earthenware:

 "[Potter] had constructed the wood-fired kiln for earthenware himself, and there are many memories among ex-pupils of staying up for all-night firings, drinking beer and cider while Potter reminisced and quoted William Blake.
-Those pupils included the distinguished potters Richard Batterham and Mike Dodd, the artist Richard Bawden, the sculptor and lettercutter Bryant Fedden and the architects Richard Burton and Quinlan Terry.".
+Those pupils included the distinguished potters Richard Batterham and Mike Dodd, the artist Richard Bawden, the sculptor and lettercutter Bryant Fedden and the architects Richard Burton and Quinlan Terry."

-From 1950 Bryant Fedden read history and English at Clare College, Cambridge University.
+From 1950 Fedden read history and English at Clare College, Cambridge University.

 National Service

 Bryant Fedden took part in National Service in Nigeria from 1948 to 1950 achieving the rank of 2nd Lieutenant on 24 September 1949.

 Teaching experience

-Bryant Fedden married Kate in March 1955.
-He and Kate then moved to Pakistan to teach English from 1955 - 1958.
+Bryant Fedden married his wife Kate in March 1955.
+He and Kate then moved to Pakistan to teach English from 1955 to 1958.

-Bryant Fedden taught history at Gordenstoun School from 1958 - 1961.
+He taught history at Gordenstoun School from 1958 to 1961.

-In 1976 Bryant Fedden was invited to teach glass engraving for a year at Morely College, London.
+In 1976, Fedden was invited to teach glass engraving for a year at Morely College, London.